 The ArcelorMittal Orbit gave ArcelorMittal an opportunity to showcase the strength and versatility of steel on the world stage.
 With the involvement of ArcelorMittal businesses from across the world, and the contribution of suppliers in France, the Netherlands and the United Kingdom, the sculpture also serves as a great example of ArcelorMittal’s extensive global logistics network and supply chain.

 The ArcelorMittal Orbit has a height of 114.5 m

 That supply chain became critically important early in the project.
 Normally the tube maker Condesa would have received the steel for this application from ArcelorMittal’s Bremen mill.
 However, when the order for the tubes was received from the fabricator in mid-August 2011, it specified that they should contain at least 50% recycled steel.
 While all new steel contains a considerable portion of recycled content, it was impossible to reach 50% at our Bremen mill.

-The facilities at ArcelorMittal Sestao were revamped in order to produce steel with the toughness and elongation properties required for the sculpture.
-New process parameters were introduced to control the rolling and cooling temperatures to ensure that the steel has a lower grain size.
+The facilities at ArcelorMittal Sestão were revamped to produce steel with the toughness and elongation properties required for the sculpture.
+New process parameters were introduced to control the rolling and cooling temperatures to ensure that the steel had a lower grain size.
 A low grain size ensures that strength is maintained without compromising the steel’s toughness at a thickness up to 12 mm.

-The completed ArcelorMittal Orbit sculpture was unveiled at the beginning of May 2012, two months before the Games are due to open.
-It creates a major focal point for the Olympic Park site and is sure to be appreciated by visitors both during the Games, and for many decades to come.
+The completed ArcelorMittal Orbit sculpture was unveiled at the beginning of May 2012, two months before the Games were due to open.
+It created a major focal point for the Olympic Park site and was highly appreciated by visitors during the Games.

 Indaten® weathering steel panels form the inner core of the structure and were produced by Industeel in Belgium.
 Thicknesses range from 10 to 20 mm.